PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCasesDetailed.md

 - [ ] Conditional Use Accuracy Equality

+><br><span style="color:mediumspringgreen">Conditional use accuracy equality</span>: 'The positive predictive value (PPV) and the negative predictive value (NPV) should be equal across sensitive/protective groups'. <br> <br>
+<span style="color:mediumspringgreen">Conditional use accuracy equality is satisfied when the proportion of correctly returned images labeled 'wedding' and 'no wedding' are equal across sensitive/protected groups. </span>

 This function returns a list of values formatted as follows: ```[Absolute difference in precision between unprivileged and privileged group, Absolute difference in NPV between unprivileged and privileged group]```

 - [ ] Equalized Odds

+><br><span style="color:teal">Equalized odds</span>: The true positive rates (TPR) and true negative rates (TNR) should be equal across sensitive/protective groups'. <br> <br>
+<span style="color:teal">Equalized odds is satisfied when the return rates for the images labelled 'wedding' and 'no wedding' are equal across sensitive/protected groups. <br> <br>

 This function returns a list of values formatted as follows: ```[Absolute difference of Equalized Opportunities between unprivileged and privileged group, Absolute difference of Predictive Equality between unprivileged and privileged group]```

 - [ ] Equalized Opportunities

+><br><span style="color:brown">Equalized opportunities</span>: The true positive rates (TPR) should be equal across sensitive/protective groups'. <br> <br>
+<span style="color:brown">Equalized opportunities is satisfied when the return rates for the images labelled 'wedding' are equal across sensitive/protected groups. <br> <br>

 This function returns a list of values formatted as follows: ```[Equalized Opportunities unprivileged group, Equalized Opportunities privileged group, Absolute difference of Equalized Opportunities between unprivileged and privileged group]```

 - [ ] Predictive Equality

+><br><span style="color:hotpink">Predictive equality</span>: The true negative rates (TNR) should be equal across sensitive/protective groups'. <br> <br>
+<span style="color:hotpink">Predictive equality is satisfied when the return rates for the images labelled 'no wedding' are equal across sensitive/protected groups. <br> <br>

 This function returns a list of values formatted as follows: ```[Predictive Equality unprivileged group, Predictive Equality privileged group, Absolute difference of Predictive Equality between unprivileged and privileged group]```